-The San Francisco Planning Department and the SFMTA have both identified the existing parking supply and the construction of new parking construction as major factors contributorsing to traffic congestion on city streets.
-Theus, Port parking operations must be closely managesd its parking operations to respond to this concern.
-The Port gives parking priority is provided to uses that do not typically have feasible transit options, such as maritime industries and businesses, and out-of-area visitors and families who come to enjoy the waterfront.; transit options for these uses often are not available or viable.
+The planning department and SFMTA have identified existing parking and new parking construction as major contributors to traffic congestion.
+The Port closely manages its parking operations to respond to this concern.
+The Port gives parking priority to uses that do not typically have feasible transit options, such as maritime industries and out-of-area visitors and families who come to enjoy the waterfront.